 As argued above, the $m \neq 0$ modes only contain oscillatory terms since they are proportional to $\ue^{-\ui m \lambda_\xi}$.
 For instance, the leading order of the $22$-mode explicitly is

-In~\cref{eq:Ulmmem}, used for the calculation of the $U^{\ell m(1)}_\mem$, an average over several wavelengths denoted with angle brackets appears due to the way the gravitational-wave stress-energy tensor $t_{\mu\nu}^\GW$ is constructed~\cite{isaacson-1968}.
-However, such an averaging procedure is unnecessary in the derivation of the non-linear memory valid at quadratic order in $G$ proposed in~\cite{christodoulou-1991,blanchet-1992}.
-The orbital average entering the calculation of the leading order eccentric memory performed in~\cite{favata-2011} effectively removes the terms proportional to $\ue^{\ui m'\xi}$ in the $U^{\ell 0(1)}_\mem$ so that only the terms yielding the DC memory are left over, while the discarded pieces do not affect the amplitude of the DC memory.
-In the absence of orbital average, these pieces lead to small amplitude oscillatory contributions to the waveform, which we will call here oscillatory memory contributions.
-It would actually be delicate to introduce an orbital average in the $m \neq 0$ modes because these terms are not only oscillating on the orbital timescale but also on the much longer precession timescale.
-Based on the computation of the memory using directly the source moments, as outlined in~\cref{sec:altmemory}, where such an average does not appear, we will ignore wavelength or orbital averages here.
+However, in~\cref{eq:Ulmmem} (used for the calculation of the $U^{\ell m(1)}_\mem$) there is no need to average the mode products $\dot{h}^{\ell' m'}\dot{\bar{h}}^{\ell'' m''}$ over several wavelengths.
+Other derivations of the memory effect, making use of the Isaacson gravitational-wave stress-energy tensor~\cite{isaacson-1968}, resort to such a procedure.
+In Ref.~\cite{favata-2011}, which follows this approach, the orbital average entering the calculation of the leading-order eccentric memory effectively removes the terms proportional to $\ue^{\ui m'\xi}$ in the $U^{\ell 0(1)}_\mem$, so that only the terms yielding the DC memory are left over, while the discarded pieces do not affect the amplitude of the DC memory.
+In the absence of the orbital average, these pieces lead to small-amplitude oscillatory contributions to the waveform, which here we will call oscillatory memory contributions.
+It would actually be difficult to introduce an orbital average in the $m \neq 0$ modes because these terms oscillate not only on the orbital time scale but also on the much longer precession time scale.